The 'Greenwashing Game' - Are You Playing?

 Anti-Freeze in Beauty Products?

 So what does propanediol do for your hair and skin besides disrupt your hormones?
-Propanediol is a great humectant (moisturizer), an excellent antibacterial, a solvent and an additive in fragrance or scented products.
-Its purpose in essential oils is to act as a fixative that allows scents to be long lasing.
+Propanediol is a great humectant (aka a moisturizer), an excellent antibacterial, a solvent and an additive to fix the scent in fragranced products.

 The sad truth is, only a few companies produce genuine, natural, eco-friendly products.
 Anyone can plaster the terms organic and natural on household cleaner labels and/or personal care products due to the loose nature of labeling laws.
 Many brands marketed as natural use high concentrations of synthetic chemicals with a minor percentage of natural ingredients, and so the Greenwashing Game continues.